Nakedpastor

-Faith Deconstruction
+Faith deconstruction

-NakedPastor claims to be the first to use the word Deconstruction in relation to leaving the faith in 2008.
+NakedPastor claims to be the first to use the word deconstruction in relation to leaving the faith in 2008.
 In an online interview he stated "I was studying Derrida at the time my belief system started to erode, and I co-opted the term because it sounded like a good way to describe the process I was going through.
-It’s not the slight changing of beliefs but basically the demolition of one’s belief system,” NakedPastor has written two books centered around deconstruction: The Lasting Supper: Letters for Deconstruction and Til Doubt Do Us Part: When Changing Beliefs Change Your Marriage.
+It's not the slight changing of beliefs but basically the demolition of one's belief system,” NakedPastor has written two books centered around deconstruction: The Lasting Supper: Letters for Deconstruction and Til Doubt Do Us Part: When Changing Beliefs Change Your Marriage.
 Deconstruction is a growing phenomenon which has been spoken about by well-known authors and speakers such as Tyler Huckabee, Joshua Harris (who briefly offered a course on deconstruction) and Marty Sampson.

-Creating Healthier Spaces and Spiritual Freedom
+Creating healthier spaces and spiritual freedom

 Although many people think NakedPastor is a Christian encouraging people into the faith, he has openly stated that his goal is to make sure that every individual finds their own spiritual freedom in whatever that may seem fit.